Work at the Tang

 Winter Internship | Marchand Internship | Jacobs Internship | Charina Endowment Fund Internship | Schaffer Internship

 The Eleanor Linder Winter ’43 Endowed Internship at the Tang Museum is a one-year, pre-professional internship for a Skidmore senior.
-This unique work experience will function as a bridge between Skidmore College and post-graduate life by providing academic and practical experience during the senior year as well as a post-graduate job for the summer after graduation.
-This paid internship is comprised of a 7-hour-a-week position during the academic year, and a 20-hour-a-week position during the summer after graduation.
+The Winter Internship introduces students to post-graduate life by providing academic and practical experiences.
+This paid internship is comprised of a 20-hour-a-week position during the summer before senior year, as well as a 7-hour-a-week position during the following academic year.
 The intern has the opportunity to work in multiple departments, determined by the needs of the museum and the student’s interest.

 Regardless of which department the student works in, one of the Winter Intern’s primary responsibilities will be researching, planning, and coordinating the annual Winter/Miller Endowed Lecture.
 Most of this work will be done in the fall, with the lecture taking place in early spring as a capstone event for the Winter Intern.
-This is a full-year internship program.
-Students applying must commit to working the full two-semester academic year and subsequent summer.
+This is a full-year internship program and students applying must commit to working the summer and subsequent full two-semester academic year.

 Check out what past Winter Interns have done: